Community Sex Ed: Fall 2025 Sessions

 Talk More is launching a 3-session family sex ed course for elementary age students in grades 4 and 5.
 Participants will learn and have opportunities to have questions about: puberty, reproductive anatomy, reproduction, and changing relationships.
 Each session is 2 hours and all content is inclusive and age appropriate for late elementary school.
 (Remember, young folks need to know about puberty before it happens to them, and trust us, they have questions.)

 This is a course designed for parents and kids to take together, so families build comfort in talking more throughout adolescence about bodies, relationships, and yes, eventually, sexual health.
 Parents are asked to join for each session so they can benefit from structured conversations with their kiddo in class.
+Register through the link below.

 • $125/participant (trusted adults included)